-Modern Celts have a lot of balls in the air.
-It’s hard to find time let a few roll away while we eat a healthy breakfast at the crack of dawn.
+Modern Irish people have a lot of balls in the air.
+But we must find time to have a healthy breakfast at the crack of dawn.
+Here’s some suggestions that you can try that won’t make you cry.

 We are constantly told by the skinny and healthy disease-free countries of Europe how bad our diet is.
 Yes we know.
 If you shut up we WILL try harder.
-And we will attempt the crossover to smug healthiness with breakfast.
-Yes, we know – sending yourself to work without a good breakfast is like trying to use nearly-flat batteries to power a ban saw.
+Sending purselves to work without a good breakfast is like trying to use nearly-flat batteries to power a ban saw.
 Not fun when you need to cut through the gristly parts of your day.
 We are likely to get a serious power failure.

-The obvious solution for the overly stressed is to grab a choccy croissant and a cola from the Centra on the way to your desk.
+The obvious solution for the overly-stressed is to grab a choccy croissant and a cola from the Centra on the way to work.
 It tastes damn good but yes yes we know, we shouldn’t eat simple carbs, especially first thing in the morning.
+But it is just so nice!

 The more simple sugars in a meal, the more serotonin is produced in the brain, and the more the brain is sedated.
-While that choccy croissant and cola taste great, we will soon be circling the photocopier like a Zombie from the Land of the Dead.
+While that choccy croissant and cola taste great, we will soon be circling the work pile like a Zombie from the Land of the Dead.

 Yes we know we have to do better.
 Here we try to make some suggestions on how to stop scoffing pastries and start trying to be better human being altogether.